 3. Footnotes cannot be used.
 Hyperlinks are preferred as outlined below, unless paragraph applies.

 4. If a source is accessible on the internet (news stories, reports, judgments, UN documents etc), please use a hyperlink.
 The hyperlink should be embedded in an appropriate word or words in the sentence.
 However, if the source is, for instance, a long report and it would be difficult for a reader to locate the origin of the information, it is appropriate to include a pinpoint in the relevant sentence.
 For example, “…as the UN 2002 Report on Stateless People states at ”.
 The pinpoint should refer to paragraphs (where possible) by using square brackets.
 If this is not possible, please refer to a page number as follows: p 5.

-5. When referring to a book, please include a hyperlink to the specific edition of that book.
+5. When referring to a book, where possible please include a hyperlink to the specific edition of that book.

-6. If a source is not otherwise available (notably some journal articles), the referencing should be AGLC compliant and in brackets after the relevant sentence.
+6. If a source is not otherwise available (notably some journal articles), the referencing should comply with the Australian Guide to Legal Citation and be included in brackets after the relevant sentence.